 2. Dress to get dirty

 You might have a closet full of all the finest yoga clothes at home, but you’ll want to leave those behind for outdoor yoga.
 The chances are, whatever you wear will come back covered in dirt and sunscreen, so old clothes you don’t care about are best.
-Of course, if you’re combining yoga with a hike, you don’t need to carry a whole extra set of clothes with you – just wear hiking pants and a top with some stretch in them.
-If you’re camping, you can change into your base layer and long underwear for yoga, then you’ll already be in your pajamas when it’s time to crawl into your sleeping bag.
+Of course, if you’re combining yoga with a hike, you don’t need to carry a whole extra set of clothes with you – just wear your best hiking pants and a top with some stretch in them.
+If you’re camping, you can change into your base layer and long underwear for yoga, then you’ll already be in your pajamas when it’s time to crawl into your best sleeping bag.

 You’ll probably start with a couple of layers on, such as wool socks and a fleece jacket, remove your outer layers once you get moving, then pull them back on towards the end when you cool down again.
 Keep a scarf or hat nearby to cover your face during relaxation if it’s sunny.